Sean Hamilton: Disney's "Hangin' With Hollywood"

-Radio Syndication: Weekend Top30 & Remix Top30 Countdowns
+Radio Syndication: Weekend Top30 & Remix Top30

 Hamilton is the host and executive producer of three syndicated radio shows: Hollywood Hamilton's Weekend Top 30, which has both pop and urban versions, and the Remix Top 30, an EDM show that features club deejays remixing the top hits of the week featuring celebrity guests.
 Hamilton has hosted both the pop and urban versions simultaneously until 2009, with Ramiro Torres (who was later replaced with DJ Pup Dawg) taking over hosting duties for the urban version.